-Registration Change (Add/Drop).
-Learners may enroll online or in person at one of our physical locations.
-Learners wishing to drop a class at any time during the registration period must give written notice to their advisor or another appropriate professional studies staff person.
-After the last day of the add/drop period, learners wishing to drop a class must give written notice by using the link http://w3.sckans.edu/ps/withdraw/.
+After the last day of the add/drop period, learners wishing to drop a class must give written notice by using the link:

+http://w3.sckans.edu/ps/withdraw/.

 Military learners who wish to inquire about the impact of mobilization, activation, and temporary duty assignments on financial responsibilities associated with adding, dropping, or withdrawing from a course should speak with a learner services specialist at (888) 684-5335.

 Withdrawal from College.
 Any learner wishing to withdraw entirely from the college during a term should give official notice by email to withdraw@sckans.edu, by fax (316) 6885218, or in person to a learner services specialist.
 Withdrawal protects the academic record in that the designation of WD is recorded for any course in progress at the time of the learner's departure from the college.
-Learners who leave without completing the withdrawal process risk receiving Fs for courses in progress and can receive full charges for the courses.
+Learners who leave without completing the withdrawal process risk receiving Fs for courses in progress and can be responsible for full charges for the courses.
 Information regarding charges and fees is found in this catalog under "Charges and Fees."